fearghalodonncha/santa_cruz_wave_ml/README.md

 The folder `ml_model_forecast` contains resources to use these design matrices to train and run a machine learning model

-More details regarding the implementation available from our [paper](https://arxiv.org/pdf/1709.08725.pdf)
+More details regarding the implementation available from our [paper](https://arxiv.org/pdf/1709.08725.pdf), _A machine learning framework to forecast wave conditions_